• Skip to primary navigation

 Substitution, Cook, and Storage Tips

-• Full Fat Unsweetened Can Coconut Milk gives this dish a rich and thickness.
-But if you like you can substitute with other plant-based milk of choice like my Sea Moss Milk.
+• Light Canned Unsweetened Coconut Milk gives this dish a rich and thickness.
+But if you like you can substitute with other plant-based milk of choice like my sea moss milk.

-• If you are not on a Dr. Sebi diet you can use regular white, whole-wheat pasta, or even gluten-free pasta.
-Penne Pasta would work great with this dish!
+• If you are not on a Dr. Sebi diet, you can use regular white, whole-wheat pasta, or even gluten-free pasta.

-• This recipe will keep fresh for 3-4 days in the refrigerator.
+• This recipe will keep fresh for 3-4 days in the refrigerator in Glass Containers.
 It is NOT freezer friendly.
 DO NOT store at room temperature.

 kamut pasta in a white bowl